Sitting after Hip Replacement (Hip TEP) - How's it going?

 Short stem prostheses (short stem TEP) are characterized by a shorter femoral stem and are often combined with minimally invasive approaches.
 Advantages in terms of function and early mobility:

-- Gentler bone and soft tissue protection through smaller shaft and often shorter access; this can improve early mobility and thus also sitting comfort.
+• More gentle bone and soft tissue protection by a smaller shaft and often shorter access; this can improve early mobility and thus also seating comfort.

-- Better kinematics: Some studies/clinical experiences report a more natural hip movement after short-stem implants — this can also have a positive effect when sitting.
+• Improved kinematics: Some studies/clinical experiences report a more natural hip movement after short-stem implants — this can also be positively noticeable when sitting.

-- Minimally invasive access possible: Less muscle damage → faster recovery and quicker return to daily activities like sitting.
+• Minimally invasive approach possible: Less muscle damage → faster recovery and quicker return to everyday activities such as sitting.

 Important: Short-stem prostheses are not automatically the best choice for all patients.
 Decision criteria include bone quality, anatomy, and individual life circumstances.
 An experienced hip specialist makes the selection.